-count Increment TCNT0 by 1. clk{Tn} Timer/Counter clock, referred to as clk{T0} in the following. max Signalize that TCNT0 has reached maximum value.
+clk{Tn} Timer/Counter clock, referred to as clk{T0} in the following.
+TOP Signalize that TCNT0 has reached maximum value.
+BOTTOM Signalize that TCNT0 has reached minimum value (zero).

-The counter is incremented at each timer clock (clk{T0}). clk{T0} can be generated from an external or internal clock source, selected by the clock select bits (CS02:0).
+Depending of the mode of operation used, the counter is cleared, incremented, or decremented at each timer clock (clk{T0}). clk{T0} can be generated from an external or internal clock source, selected by the Clock Select bits (CS02:0).
 When no clock source is selected (CS02:0 = 0) the timer is stopped.
 However, the TCNT0 value can be accessed by the CPU, regardless of whether clk{T0} is present or not.
 A CPU write overrides (has priority over) all counter clear or count operations.